healthbadge/episimmer/examples/Basic_Disease_Models/Scheduled_SEYAR/ReadMe.md

 # Scheduled_SEYAR
-This example has been built by introducing two additional states, "Asymptomatic" and "Symptomatic", to the Scheduled SIR disease model.
+This example has been built by introducing two additional states to the Scheduled SIR disease model- "Asymptomatic" and "Symptomatic".

 It includes one event where the agents either contribute to or receive from ambient infection.